Michal1609/WebHookReceiver/README.md

 For more detailed information, please refer to the following documentation:

+- [Usage Guide](docs/Usage.md) - Comprehensive guide with examples and detailed instructions for all applications
 - [WebHookNotifierMaui Documentation](docs/WebHookNotifierMaui.md) - Detailed guide for the MAUI cross-platform application
 - [Configuration Guide](docs/Configuration.md) - Complete configuration options for all components
 - [Development Guide](docs/Development.md) - Information for developers who want to extend or modify the system